 Practice Resources

-Practice Alert: What Happens When the Government Shuts Down?
+Practice Alert: What Happens If the Government Shuts Down?

 General Shutdown Information

-When government agencies close for budgetary reasons, all but "essential" personnel are furloughed and are not allowed to work.
+Typically, when government agencies close for budgetary reasons, all but "essential" personnel are furloughed and are not allowed to work.
 The following is an overview of how the immigration-related agencies have operated during prior shutdown periods.
-We will be updating this information to reflect any changes during this shutdown.

 USCIS